damianoazzolini/plstat/docs/doc.md

 `rank(+List:numbers,+Method:atom,-RankList:number)`

 `RankList` is the rank of the list `List` according to method `Method`.
-If `Method` is not provided, by default it performs average/fractional ranking. `Method` must be one of the following:
+If `Method` is not provided, by default it performs average/fractional ranking.
+`Method` must be one of the following:
 - `average` or `fractional`: items that compare equal receive the same rank, which is the mean of ordinal ranking values (see below)
 - `min` or `competition`: items that compare equal receive the same rank (there will be a gap in the ranking list)
 - `max` or `modified_competition`: as `min`, but the gap is left before, rather than after
 - `dense`: as `min`, but no gaps are left
 - `ordinal`: all the elements receive a different rank.
-If the same element appears more than one time, all the occurrences will have a different (increasing) rank.
+If the same element appears more than one time, all the occurrences will have a different (increasing) rank
 ```
 rank([0,2,3,2],R).
 % Expected: R = [1.0,2.5,4.0,2.5].